MonaAlkhaldi/Week1-CSV-ProfilerProject/README.md

  - Go to the src file and run this command in the powershell :

 # Outputs
+##CLI Output :

-- Generates reports in JSON and Markdown formats
+- Generates reports in JSON and Markdown formats and be saved in outputs

+##GUI Output :
 - Displays a CSV preview in the Streamlit interface

 - Shows profiling results in a web interface